galaxy-iuc/parsec/docs/commands/workflows.rst

                                       HistoryDatasetAssociation (``hda``), or
                                       HistoryDatasetCollectionAssociation
                                       (``hdca``).
-      --params TEXT                   A mapping of tool parameters that are non- datasets parameters.
-The map must be in the following format: ``{'blastn': {'param':
+      --params TEXT                   A mapping of non-datasets tool parameters (see below)
-                                      'evalue', 'value': '1e-06'}}``
       --history_id TEXT               The encoded history ID where to store the workflow output.
 Alternatively,
                                       ``history_name`` may be specified to create a